Swiss Canals and Dykes

 The project took place in two stages.
 The first from 1868-1891.
 The Aare was diverted into Lake Bienne by digging a canal between Aarberg and Hagneck.

-Three other canals were also dug: between Lake Morat and Lake Neuchâtel the channel of la Broye, between Lake Bienne and Lake Neuchâtel the canal of Thielle and the canal between Nidau-Büren.
-At Hagneck one of the first hydroelectric works, the BKW (Bernische Kraftwerke), was also built in 1900.
+Three other canals are: between Lake Morat and Lake Neuchâtel the channel of la Broye, between Lake Bienne and Lake Neuchâtel the canal of Thielle and the canal between Nidau-Büren.

-Things went well for a long time.
-Until 1954 and 1955 the water flooded the fruit and vegetable barns of Seeland, again.
+The water flooded the fruit and vegetable barns of Seeland again in 1954 and 1955.
 The answer was the second stage of the Jura Water Correction: dikes were built and/or raised near Epsemos and Hagneck between 1962 and 1973.